Before you head off to the registry or service centre, you've got some preparation to do.

 Congratulations – you are now an L plater.
-Learner licences are valid for five years, giving you plenty of time to practice and get moving towards the next step – your P1 licence.
+Learner licences are valid for fiv e years, giving you plenty of time to practice and get moving towards the next step – your Hazard Perception Test (HPT).

 To make things absolutely clear, you are given a Learner Driver Log Book at the registry or service centre when you get your learner licence.
 The log book is your guide.